Work in Action

 The center aims to provide culturally inclusive food options to help students feel comfortable and connected.
 It offers both in-person shopping and online ordering to suit different schedules, with fresh foods available only in person.
 The center also promotes sustainability by diverting nearly 2,000 pounds of food from landfills weekly.
 With feedback gathered through surveys and informal conversations, student input plays a key role in shaping its operations and ongoing plans.

-As student demand for the FRC grows and food costs rise, OHSU’s funding has remained mostly unchanged.
+Student demand for the FRC has grown while food costs have risen significantly, which is outpacing available funding.
 As a result, external support from donors, foundations, and partners is becoming increasingly vital.
 The FRC stretches its resources by purchasing food in bulk, but additional funding is urgently needed to keep shelves stocked.
 Many graduate students are also ineligible for public nutrition programs, like SNAP, due to employment restrictions, underscoring the need for stronger advocacy to expand access to food assistance.

 Despite ongoing challenges, OHSU students consistently describe the FRC as more than just a place to access food, but also as a vital source of emotional support and affirmation.